 If you hold the Chase Ritz-Carlton credit card (no longer open to new applicants) and you find that the card pays for itself, you’re doing ok but not great.

-The Ritz-Carlton card offers the best Priority Pass membership and all the same protections as the Chase Sapphire Reserve, but if you want to actually use the key travel protections you have to make sure that at least part of your flight spending is charged to the Ritz-Carlton card.
+The Ritz-Carlton card offers the best Priority Pass membership and all the same protections as the card_name, but if you want to actually use the key travel protections you have to make sure that at least part of your flight spending is charged to the Ritz-Carlton card.

 Not only does that mean that you’ll no longer earn 3 Ultimate Rewards Points/dollar for the portion of your flight that you charge to the Ritz-Carlton card, but it also means that you’ll have to go to extra effort to split the cost between the RC Card and, presumably, the Chase Ink Business Preferred Card.
 That’s far from ideal and far from an easy thing to do.